Mr Bill Tweddell

 Mr Bill Tweddell is currently the Australian Ambassador to the Philippines.
 He took up his appointment in January 2012.

-He began his studies at University College Townsville in 1968 completing his Bachelor of Arts with Honours in 1971 after JCU was established and then continuing on to complete a Bachelor of Economics in 1975, completing both degrees part-time while working at the University.
+He began his studies at University College Townsville in 1968 completing his Bachelor of Arts in 1971 after JCU was established and then continuing on to complete a Bachelor of Economics in 1975, completing both degrees part-time while working at the University.

 The following year he joined the Department of Foreign Affairs and was soon posted to Dhaka in Bangladesh, with subsequent appointments to Athens and New Delhi, where he rose to the rank of Deputy High Commissioner.